| WHY

 late 1900’s a study was conducted whereby a number of pacing

-Standardbred mares were bred to
+Standardbred mares were bred to trotting stallions.
+As a

-trotting stallions.
-As a result the large majority of foals
+result the large majority of foals born paced.
+The same

-were bred to trotting stallions… again a substantial percentage
+number of trotting mares were bred to trotting stallions…

-of the offspring paced.
-BUT, when pacing
+again a substantial percentage of the offspring paced.
+BUT,

-paced.
+the offspring paced.

 From